Pat Mullins (greyhound trainer)

-Patrick Mullins known as Pat (1929–1981), was an Irish born champion trainer of Great Britain.
+Patrick "Pat" Mullins (2 November 1929 – 18 March 1981), was an Irish born greyhound trainer who was the 1980 champion trainer of Great Britain.

 Personal life

 He met Linda Chapelle and they had four sons; three of which (John, David and Kelly) became trainers in their own right at later dates.
 They ran the greyhound business from kennels in Manningtree, Essex.
 They married in 1980 but Pat collapsed and died while working at the kennels just one year later in 1981.

 Career

 Mullins initially trained from kennels near Hadleigh, Suffolk and won the 1978 English Greyhound Derby with Lacca Champion.
 He later trained out of the Old Hall Kennels in Mistley, Manningtree, Essex and won a Scottish Greyhound Derby, Pall Mall, three Grand Prix's and a Gold Collar.

 Mullins died in March 1981 and his wife Linda took over the kennels following his death.
 A memorial meeting was held at White City Stadium, with the proceeds going to his family.